 Recommended Prerequisite: 45 hours.
 This course will provide a comprehensive overview of the abuse of drugs in American society.
 In doing so, course will: 1) examine current U.S. drug abuse trends and patterns, 2) review the history of drug abuse in this country and the legislative attempts to control such abuse, 3) consider the various correlates and causes of drug abuse, 4) explore the physiological, psychological and sociological effects of several more commonly abused drugs, 5) discuss the connections between drug abuse and crime, and 6) critically review and evaluate current philosophies, policies and practices designed to control drug abuse in America.

 CRM 490 Internship in CriminologyPrerequisite: Criminology major, completion of 18 hours in the CRM major program, and permission of instructor.

 Faculty supervised experience in an agency related to issues of crime and justice.
-Students are expected to work 50 hours in the agency for each credit hour.
-Students must submit applications for CRM 490 no later than April 15 for subsequent summer (when offered) and fall enrollment, and November 1 for subsequent spring enrollment.
+Students are expected to work 40 hours in the agency for each credit hour.
+Students must submit applications for CRM 490 no later than March 15 for subsequent summer (when offered) and fall enrollment, and October 1 for subsequent spring enrollment.
 May be repeated to a total of six hours.